 My contract has ended, should I change plans?

 Yes, always yes!
-When broadband contracts come to an end, your plan will end up rolling on, and often the costs have sky-rocketed up.
+When internet contracts come to an end, your plan will end up rolling on, and often the costs have sky-rocketed up.
 This could leave you paying significantly more for the same plan.

 When your internet package is coming to an end, take a look at what is available and see if you could get better speeds, prices or freebies somewhere else.

-It offers a few key benefits that standard broadband deals can’t quite achieve.
+It offers a few key benefits that standard internet deals can’t quite achieve.
 Primarily, it doesn’t require a set-up process, it can be taken anywhere there’s a power socket and it offers flexibility for renters or travellers.

-It’s not as powerful as regular broadband, but if you're unhappy with the NBN connection where you live, are in need of a temporary solution or any other factor that applies, this could be the perfect way to go.
+It’s not as powerful as regular internet, but if you're unhappy with the NBN connection where you live, are in need of a temporary solution or any other factor that applies, this could be the perfect way to go.